walshbr/walshbr.github.io/pages/cv.md

 Selected Conferences and Presentations

 * "In SoliDHarity: Forming, Practicing, and Defending our Values", workshop with Anne Cong-Huyen, Pamella R. Lach, Crystal Luo, Kate Ozment, Caitlin Pollock, and Amanda Visconti, ACH 2024 Conference, summer 2024
+* "Digital Pedagogy on Paper: An Assignment Redesign Workshop" with Mackenzie Brooks, DLF Virtual Forum, fall 2024
 * "#citepedagogy to Pedagogy-driven Publishing", ACH 2024 Conference, summer 2024
 * "DH Pedagogy and Labor" roundtable with Laura Braunstein, Gabriel Hankins, Zoe LeBlanc, Crystal Luo, Paige Morgan, and John Russell, ACH 2022 Conference, summer 2022
 * "[Building Community and Generosity in the Context of Graduate Education]({{ root_url }}/blog/building-community-and-generosity-in-the-context-of-graduate-education/)," in a panel on "Working at the Intersection: Digital Humanities Pedagogy, Social Justice, and Librarianship," ACH 2021 Conference, summer 2021